-The total market value of the Police Retirement System investments decreased from \$1.04 billion to \$986.5 million over the 1-year period ending April 30, 2022.
-As of fiscal year-end 2022, the System had reduced the actuarial assumed rate of return from 7.30% to 7.25%.
-The System's overall investment return over the past year was -1.2% and the System's three-year annualized return was 7.2%.
-The seven-year annualized return for the System was 6.5% and the System's ten-year annualized return was 7.2%.
+The total market value of the Police Retirement System investments decreased from \$986.5 million to \$946.8 million in the fiscal year ending April 30, 2023.
+Over the fiscal, the System maintained the actuarial assumed rate of return at 7.25%, before it was reduced to 6.95% in July 2023.
+The System's overall investment return over the past year was 0.8% and the System's three-year annualized return was 7.0%.
+The seven-year annualized return for the System was 6.7% and the System's ten-year annualized return was 6.4%.1

-During the fiscal year, Staff, the Investment Committee, and RVK, Inc. ("RVK") reviewed the System's asset allocation targets and alternative investment portfolios.
-No significant changes were made to the portfolio.
-In the coming year, the Investment Committee and RVK will review the System's asset allocation target and recommend changes aimed at improving potential return and/or diversification, based on the System's new actuarial assumed rate of return.
+During the fiscal year, Staff, the Investment Committee (the "Committee"), and RVK, Inc. ("RVK") reviewed the System's asset allocation targets and alternative investment portfolios.
+While no significant changes were made to the portfolio, RVK began providing education on potential new asset classes for the Committee's future consideration.
+In the coming year, the Investment Committee and RVK will continue to review the System's asset allocation target and recommend changes aimed at improving potential return and/or diversification, based on the System's new actuarial assumed rate of return of 6.95%.